exoclam/orbital-stability/README.md

 python reparam_preds.py
 ```

 Here we plot the right panel of Figure 4, visualizing the islands of instability, false positives, and false negatives.
 We can get a better read on our model's performaance by comparing its accuracy, precision, and recall with that of the Holman-Wiegert model for an increasingly narrower band around the critical threshold.
 Far from this boundary, both models work reasonably well, but as we get towards the resonances and islands, the DNN begins to do much better.
-We create the plots in Figure 5 with the following code.
+We create the accuracy, precision, and recall plots in Figure 5 with the following code.

 ```
 python figure5.py
 ```

 ## Graduating from slices
 Great!
 Now that we've gone through the whole process for a slice of the data, let's step back outside the mu_10 folder and look at the wider breadth of mass ratios, (0, 0.5].
-Some key differences this time around: we train our DNN on a million data points (so ten million simulations, since each output requires ten simulations)...feel free to start with a more tractably sized training set; since we're adding another dimension, we can't plot in parameter space the same way we did before, and we change the code as seen below.
+Some key differences this time around: we train our DNN on a million data points (so ten million simulations, since each output requires ten simulations)...feel free to start with a more tractably sized training set; also, since we're adding another dimension, we can't plot in parameter space the same way we did before.

 ```
-staircase.py
+python sim.py
 ```

+DO I DO BIG_JOB_NARROW OR JUST BIG_JOB???
+Try with both???
+In make_model.py, running 10 epochs with both big_job_narrow.txt and fattened up big_job.txt to see if there's an appreciable differene in resulting test set accuracy, precision, and recall.
+Should do the smae for 100 epochs too.
+Ultimately need to find out if using 20% envelopes will engender overfitting or seem disingenuous, esp when I didn't do so in the mu_10 version...OR DID I??? (check ssh version) But it seems like I trained on a 33% envelope in the mu_10 case.

+x GENERATE A BIG NARROW TEST SET AND A BIG FAT TEST SET!!! (or split the existing sets)
+  Then: run use_model.py on fat_train and narrow_train

+use_model_copy.py

+use_model2.py uses original .h5 file and predicts on big_narrow data, producing pred_narrow2.txt and friends